realA10001986/Time-Circuits-Display/README.md

 <details>
 <summary>"REPLACE BATTERY" displayed on boot?</summary>
 If "REPLACE BATTERY" is shown upon boot, the onboard CR2032 battery is depleted and needs to be replaced.
-Note that, for technical reasons, "REPLACE BATTERY" will also show up the very first time you power-up the TCD *after* changing the battery.
+For technical reasons, "REPLACE BATTERY" will also show up the very first time you power-up the TCD *after* changing the battery.
 You can, of course, disregard that message in this case.
 </details>

 ### Powering down the TCD